In Elm, strings are represented with double quotes:

 Anonymous functions are quite useful for writing quick inline functions.
 We will see more examples later.
 We can actually re-write the

-isValid function like this:
+isValid function we saw earlier like this:

 As it turns out a function name is just a constant pointing to an anonymous function definition.